 In certain circumstances such news may affect the currency dynamics.
 However, there might be no reaction if there are some major events on the horizon.
 Nonetheless, several moderate influences, released at the same time, are considered to give some dynamics to currency pairs.

 - Strong influence.

 This news, even released one by one, seriously affects currency dynamics.
 All together it sometimes changes the trend of certain instruments.
-This category is comprised of such major economic event as meetings of Central banks and their decisions upon interest rates, speeches of heads of Central banks, statistics of key world GDPs, NonFarm Payroll (the number of new workplaces in the non-agricultural branches of the US economy) and some other.
+This category is comprised of such major economic event as meetings of Central banks and their decisions upon interest rates, speeches of heads of Central banks, statistics of key world GDPs, Nonfarm Payrolls (the number of new workplaces in the non-agricultural branches of the US economy) and some other.

 As a rule, traders pay most attention to strong influences.
 They hope that after the publication of such news there will be a significant market fluctuation and they will “sweep the deck”.
-For example, such is the case with the NonFarm Payroll (NFP) data published on the first Friday of each month.
+For example, such is the case with the NonFarm Payrolls (NFP) data published on the first Friday of each month.
 This day used to be called “trader pay day” because if the numbers published differed a lot from the prognoses or from the previous data, rather strong and steep movements occur, which market players try to forecast and “catch”.

 Ways of using economic calendar in trading

 There are several ways of using the calendar in trading.
 For example, a trader studies the calendar before starting the day and closes his positions before the publication of moderate and strong influences.
 Normally, new positions do not open until the market reacts on the news.
 The reason is clear: high volatility of the market causes unpredictable movements, both downwards and upwards, even with price gaps.
 The reaction of the market usually lasts for 2 to 3 hours.
 Keeping this in mind proves good for a trader’s nerves and finance, especially for newcomers on the market.